natanfudge/Not-Enough-Crashes/TESTING.md

   - Verify:
     - The game crashes.
     - The crash screen appears.
-    - No mods are blamed.
+    - Nec Test mod is blamed.
     - In the terminal, no information is repeated.
     - Verify in the **Log**, **TXT File**, and **Get Link Site**:
       - No information is repeated.
       - System details are present.
-      - Suspected Mods: None (Other than Minecraft or fabricloader and similar)
+      - Suspected Mods: None (may contain ignored mods)
       - Client Crashes Since Restart: 0
       - Integrated Server Crashes Since Restart: 1
     - Verify the txt file has a -server ending